SeleniumHQ/www.seleniumhq.org/src/main/rst/06_test_design_considerations.rst

    		selenium.waitForPageToLoad("30000");
    }

-The Idea is to have a centralized location for objects and using comprehensible names for those objects.
+The idea is to have a centralized location for objects and using comprehensible names for those objects.
 To achieve this, properties files can be used in java.
 A properties file contains key/value pairs, where each key and value are strings.